influxdata/docs-v2/content/influxdb/clustered/reference/influxql/_index.md

 Planning a query in InfluxDB requires a number of steps.
 Depending on the complexity of the query, planning can require more work and consume more CPU and memory resources than executing the query.
 For example, the number of series keys required to execute a query affects how quickly the query is planned and how much memory the planning requires.

 First, InfluxDB determines the effective time range of the query and selects the shards to access.
-Next, for each shard and each measurement, InfluxDB performs the following steps:
+Next, for each shard and each table (measurement), InfluxDB performs the following steps:

 1. Select matching series keys from the index, filtered by tag predicates in the `WHERE` clause.
 2. Group filtered series keys into tag sets based on the `GROUP BY` dimensions.